Acizza/anup/README.md

 * Support for rewatching an already completed anime
 * Support for continuing an anime that has already been dropped or put on hold
 * Automatic setting of the date you started watching and finished watching an anime
+* Tracking multiple series in a single folder
 * Support for anime that have multiple seasons merged together

 The program is developed for Linux and Windows, with Linux being the primary platform.